 Joelle Taylor is an award-winning poet, playwright and author.
 She is the author of three full collections, including her latest: Songs My Enemy Taught Me.

-Raised in Tottenham, Zena Edwards has become known as one the most unique speakers in performance poetry to come out of London.
-She is also known for her polemic voice, speaking on panels for climate change and campaigning for equality and equitable rights.
-She has written and performed two one-woman shows, Security (2009) and Travelling Light (2011), with strong self-devised education packages, which toured nationally and internationally to critical acclaim.
+Raised in Tottenham, Zena Edwards is one the most unique performance poets to come out of London.
+She has two one-woman shows, Security (2009) and Travelling Light (2011), which both toured internationally to critical acclaim.